malexsmith/3700_Assignment_2_NMDS/README.md

   output = "nmds_map.png",
   format = "png")

 ## Last maping step is to add this file to your R environment so that it can be included in your final print to pdf.
+(Make sure to add you name to the title!
+Find main and insert your name inbetween the quotes).

 map_static<-load.image("nmds_map.png")
 plot(map_static,axes=FALSE, main = "Deep-sea vents where spp. were sampled")